Clarence Muse: Life and career

-Born in Baltimore, Maryland, the son of Alexander and Mary Muse, he studied at Dickinson School of Law in Carlisle, Pennsylvania for one year in 1908.
-He left because he believed he could not make a living in law as an African American.
-He later received an honorary doctorate of laws from Dickinson School of Law in 1978.
+Muse was born in Baltimore, Maryland, the son of Alexander and Mary Muse.
+He studied at Dickinson School of Law in Carlisle, Pennsylvania, for one year in 1908, but left because he believed he could not make a living in the profession as an African American.
+A member of the Phi Beta Sigma fraternity, he later received an honorary doctor of humanities from Bishop College in Dallas, Texas, in 1972, and an honorary doctorate of laws from Dickenson in 1978.

 By the 1920s Muse was acting in New York during the Harlem Renaissance with two Harlem theatres, Lincoln Players and Lafayette Players.
 While with the Lafayette Players, Muse worked under the management of producer Robert Levy on productions that helped black actors to gain prominence and respect.
 In regards to the Lafayette Theatre's staging of Dr. Jekyll and Mr. Hyde, Muse said the play was relevant to black actors and audiences "because, in a way, it was every black man's story.
 Black men too have been split creatures inhabiting one body.".

 Muse moved to Chicago for a while, and then moved to Hollywood.
 He performed in Hearts in Dixie (1929), the first all-black movie.
 For the next fifty years, he worked regularly in minor and major roles.
 Muse appeared as an opera singer, minstrel show performer, vaudeville and Broadway actor; he also wrote songs, plays, and sketches.
 In 1943, he became the first African-American Broadway director with Run Little Chillun.